ogedmund/AD-Lab/README.md

 Credits to MyDFR

-I have put this remake of the project on pause this is because I have interviews to pass this week.,
+I have put this remake of the project on pause this is because I have interviews to pass this week.